christophermassey2005/aidrawinggame/README.md

 https://christophermassey2005.github.io/aidrawinggame/

 Instructions:
+1. First you need to recreate the data.
+Most of the detail for this is in the Github Pages link.
+The synopsis is that you need to recreate the Numpy
+2. Bitmap files from the Google Quick Draw Dataset for each of the 30 classes.
+There is a Python script to do this.
-Load the folder "Drawing_Game_final_project" as a unity project.
+3. Load the folder "Drawing_Game_" as a unity project.
    Everything else should work seamlessly from that point.